Juror Frequently Asked Questions

 Indicate your new permanent address on the juror qualification questionnaire.
 If your new place of residence is still in Nebraska, the court will notify you in writing if your service changes to another division of the U.S. District Court for Nebraska.
 If your new residence is outside the state of Nebraska, you no longer qualify to be a juror in federal court in Nebraska.

-18. Why do you need my telephone number?
+18. Why do you need my telephone number and email address?

 19. What if I am a caretaker for a disabled person who receives a questionnaire or I receive a questionnaire for a relative who is now deceased?

-Return the juror qualification questionnaire on that person's behalf.
-In the designated area for remarks, write 1) the nature of the person's disability or the date of his or her death, and 2) your name and relationship to the individual.
+Submit the juror qualification questionnaire on that person's behalf.
+In the designated area, indicate 1) the nature of the person's disability or the date of his or her death, and 2) your name and relationship to the individual.

 20. What should I do if I lose my juror qualification questionnaire?